16.3 Urinary Tract Infection

 Symptoms of a more serious kidney infection (pyelonephritis) include fever above 101 degrees F (38.3 degrees C), shaking chills, lower back pain or flank pain (i.e., on the sides of the back), and nausea or vomiting.[4]
 It is important to remember that older adults with a UTI may not exhibit these symptoms but often demonstrate an increased level of confusion.
 Sometimes UTIs can spread to the blood (septicemia), leading to life-threatening infection called sepsis.
 Read more about sepsis in the “Infection” chapter.

-When a patient presents with symptoms of a UTI, the provider will order diagnostic tests, such as a urine dip, urinalysis, or urine culture.
+When a client presents with symptoms of a UTI, the provider will order diagnostic tests, such as a urine dip, urinalysis, or urine culture.
 Read more about diagnostic tests in the “Assessment” section of the “Nursing Process” chapter.

 Interventions